Fleabane (Conyza spp.)

 Leaf width: The leaves are 1.5 cm wide, and have a cover of soft hairs.

-The optimum temperature for germination of Fleabane is 20°C. It has a base temperature of 4.2°C and a maximum germination temperature of 35°C. 50% emergence occurs 4 to 5 days after moisture is supplied, at 20°C
+The optimum temperature for germination of Fleabane is 20°C. It has a base temperature of 4.2°C and a maximum germination temperature of 35°C. 50% emergence occurs 4 to 5 days after moisture is supplied at 20°C.

-Habitat: Fleabane is a weed of roadsides, especially if bare soil exists where it can germinate.
 More on lawn and turf grass weeds is in our weed ID chart.

-Cultural control of Fleabane:
+Prevention of Fleabane:

-An integrated approach will give the best chance to control Horseweed.
+An integrated approach will give the best chance to prevent Horseweed.
 As the seeds do not seem to survive more than 18 months the aim is to control the weed before it produce new seeds.

-- Monitor areas early in the germination period.
+- Monitor areas early when Fleabane germinates.

 - Spray weeds when they are a small rosette, and before stem elongation starts.